UPDATE: Fix list includes Prospect Avenue, 57/74 interchange

 — I-74, replacement of bridge superstructure over Market Street, Canadian National Railroad and Township Road 158, $29.3 million.

-— U.S. 136, resurfacing and other improvements from the McLean County line to eat of Fisher, $3.7 million.
+— U.S. 136, resurfacing and other improvements from the McLean County line to east of Fisher, $3.7 million.